vicimikul/lifi-fee-scraper/README.md

 # LiFi Fee Scraper

 A tool for scraping, storing and serving events from LiFi's fee collector smart contracts across multiple EVM networks.
+It supports one or multiple networks at the same time, being able to index them synchronously.

 ## Features